Custom Page Sizes

 - If you still cannot enter a custom paper size, please contact the printer manufacturer and let them know you need this feature.
 They have the ability to provide updated drivers, but you need to know that you want this feature.

-If your printer software does not support custom sizes, please let me know.
+If your printer software does not seem to support custom sizes, please let me know.
+All is not lost!
 There are a few workarounds I can suggest.